css-materials/course-site/content/faq/asking-questions/index.md

 Including a [minimal, complete, and verifiable example](http://stackoverflow.com/help/mcve) of the code you are using greatly helps us resolve your problem.
 You don't need to copy all the code from your program into the comment, but include enough code that we can run it successfully **until the point at which the error occurs**.

 Make sure you have [pushed](/setup/git-with-rstudio/#step-4-push-your-local-changes-online-to-github) your recent commits to the GitHub repo.
-If it is up-to-date, we can quickly look in or clone your repo to our machines to replicate the problem.
+If it is up-to-date, we can look in or clone your repo to our machines to replicate the problem.

 ## Format your code snippets with `reprex`

-The [`reprex`](http://reprex.tidyverse.org/) package allows you to quickly generate reproducible examples that are easily shared on GitHub with all the proper formatting and syntax.
+The [`reprex`](http://reprex.tidyverse.org/) package allows you to generate reproducible examples that are easily shared on GitHub with all the proper formatting and syntax.
 Install it by running the following command from the console:

 ```r
 install.packages("reprex")